Generating the Fukaya categories of Hamiltonian G-manifolds: Twisted complexes

 \subsection{Extreme cases}

-There are two extreme cases which it will be useful to consider: the case when the edges of a Koszul twisted complex are nilpotent, and the case when one of the morphisms $a_{i,j}$ is a quasi-isomorphism.
+There are two extreme cases which are useful to consider: the case when the edges of a Koszul twisted complex are nilpotent, and the case when one of the morphisms $a_{i,j}$ is a quasi-isomorphism.
 In the first case, we will see that $K$ split-generates $K'$.
 In the second case, we will see that $K$ is quasi-isomorphic to the zero object.

 \begin{lma} Suppose $K$ is a Koszul twisted complex built out of $K'$, for which $(a_{i,j})^{m\odot 2^{\odot q}}=0$ for some $i,j$.
 Then $(a_{i,j+1})^{m\odot 2^{\odot(q+1)}}=0$.
 In particular, if $(a_{i,0})^m=0$ then $(a_{i,i})^{m\odot 2^{\odot i}}=0$. \end{lma} \begin{proof} This is immediate from Lemma \ref{lma:koszulinduct}. \end{proof}